lindaprotocol/wallet-cli/README.md

 > The format of the parameters method and args, is hex string or not

 fee_limit
-> The most amount of trx allows for the consumption
+> The most amount of lind allows for the consumption

 token_value
-> Number of TRX10
+> Number of LIND10

 token_id
-> TRC10 id, If not, use ‘#’ instead
+> LRC10 id, If not, use ‘#’ instead

 Example: